stevegolton/GCHQ-Christmas-Puzzle/README.md

 -----------------------------
 On Windows open the solution in at least Microsoft Visual Studio 2013.
 Build and run in release mode.
 Press the button to run a single iteration.
 The algorithm is calculated in a background thread so the UI can update as the puzzle is being solved.

-As far as I know there is no way to run this on Linux as Winforms are incompatible with Mono :(...
+As far as I know there is no way to run this on Linux as I don't know how to build Winforms verbatim using Mono :( ...

 Algorithm
 ----------------------------